vylatuong/CS-Assignment-Project/README.md

 # CS-Assignment-Project
-I'm on going to do Assignment for Computer Science.
+I did Assignment for Computer Science but it's not really well.
+I'm going to try harder to get more knowledge about it.